Inedo/inedo-docs/BuildMaster/verification/issue-tracking/youtrack.md

 Installing the YouTrack extension will allow you to create a:

+{.docs}
  - [Resource Credential](/docs/buildmaster/administration/resource-credentials) that contains a server URL and an API key to connect to your YouTrack server
- - The YouTrack-type [Resource Credential](/docs/buildmaster/administration/resource-credentials) credentials are either username/password or token-based.
+   - These credentials are either username/password or token-based.
 Since a token is associated with a user, whichever credentials method is chosen, we recommend the user account has the minimum privileges required only to read issues, or create/append to issues.
    - To connect, the YouTrack server URL is required, which for hosted installations follows the format: `https://example.myjetbrains.com/youtrack`
  - Issue Source that identifies which YouTrack issues belong in which [BuildMaster release](/docs/buildmaster/releases/overview) as [outlined below](#issue-source)

-Public servers (i.e., open-source) or internal servers that are firewalled off that don't require can simply use anonymous authentication.
+Public servers (i.e. open-source projects) or internal servers that are firewalled off that don't require a username or password and can simply use anonymous authentication.

 Both Resource Credentials and Issue Sources can be configured at the application level, the application group level, and the system level.
-This means you can have multiple issue sources per application or use one issue source for multiple applications, and they can all use the same resource credential. **(ATTN: JOHN)**
+This means you can have multiple issue sources per application or use one issue source for multiple applications, and they can all use the same resource credential.

 ## Associating Issues with BuildMaster Releases {#issue-source data-title="Associating Issues"}